 From time to time, the City is a party to intergovernmental agreements that entitle it to receive a portion of a one percent special purpose county sales and use tax ("SPLOST") that is imposed from time to time in Catoosa County and Walker County pursuant to Title 48, Chapter 8, Article 110 of the Official Code of Georgia Annotated, as amended.
-The City has been a party to previous SPLOST intergovernmental agreements with Catoosa County dated February 12, 1998, April 7, 2003, June 17, 2008, February 11, 2013, and May 22, 2018.
-The City has been a party to SPLOST intergovernmental agreements with Walker County dated April 27, 1993, January 1, 1998, September 30, 2003, May 1, 2008, September 5, 2013, and February 10, 2020.
+The City has been a party to previous SPLOST intergovernmental agreements with Catoosa County dated February 12, 1998, April 7, 2003, June 17, 2008, February 11, 2013, May 22, 2018, and December 5, 2023.
+The City has been a party to SPLOST intergovernmental agreements dated April 27, 1993, January 1, 1998, September 30, 2003, May 1, 2008, September 5, 2013, and February 10, 2020.
 SPLOST revenues must be used for capital outlay projects that are described in the intergovernmental agreements.

-On May 22, 2018, the City entered the current intergovernmental agreement with Catoosa County, the City of Ringgold, and the Catoosa Utility District Authority (the "2019 SPLOST Agreement"), which anticipates the County raising \$60,000,000 in SPLOST proceeds over a five-year period beginning July 1, 2019, with approximately \$7,800,000 (13%) being apportioned to the City as its share.
-The 2019 SPLOST Agreement listed the following projects for the City as related to the System:
+On December 5, 2023, the City entered the current intergovernmental agreement with Catoosa County, and the City of Ringgold (the "2024 SPLOST Agreement"), which anticipates the County raising \$96,000,000 in SPLOST proceeds over a six-year period beginning July 1, 2024, with approximately \$14,236,800 (14.83%) being apportioned to the City as its share.
+The 2024 SPLOST Agreement listed the following projects for the City as related to the System:

-Construction, replacement, improvement and expansion of capital outlay projects in the City of Fort Oglethorpe for sewer, street, storm water, water or other capital outlay projects, as well as appurtenances thereto; motor vehicles and equipment for fire, police, public works and code enforcement; acquisition, construction improvement and expansion of buildings, grounds and renovations; Global Information Systems work stations, including software and mapping; construction, improvement and expansion of West Chickamauga Creek sewer interceptor system; recreation improvements and enhancements; downtown enhancements, including sidewalks, construction, replacement, and renovation of public buildings and structures; land and equipment acquisitions including communications equipment; legal services, engineering studies, and services for design and construction of such improvements and projects as well as easement and land acquisition for the benefit of the citizens of Catoosa County in the projected goal amount of \$7,800,000.
+Construction, replacement, improvement and expansion of capital outlay projects in the City of Fort Oglethorpe for sewer, street, storm water, water or other capital outlay projects, as well as appurtenances thereto; motor vehicles and equipment for police, public works and code enforcement; acquisition, construction improvement and expansion of buildings, grounds and renovations; Global Information Systems work stations, including software and mapping; construction, improvement and expansion of West Chickamauga Creek sewer interceptor system; recreation improvements and enhancements; downtown enhancements, including sidewalks, construction, replacement, and renovation of public buildings and structures; land and equipment acquisitions including communications equipment; legal services, engineering studies, and services for design and construction of such improvements and projects as well as easement and land acquisition for the benefit of the citizens of Catoosa County in the projected goal amount of \$14,236,800.

-The 2019 SPLOST Agreement also provides that the City's portion of projected SPLOST proceeds may also be used towards retiring the Series 2014 Bonds and bonds that refund the 2014 Bonds, such as the 2019 Bonds.
-If more than \$60,000,000 is collected pursuant to the SPLOST, the City will be allocated an amount equal to 13% of the SPLOST revenue collections above \$60,000,000.
-Any such additional revenue must be used by the City for the purposes described above.
+In the event more than \$96,000,000 is collected pursuant to the SPLOST, Fort Oglethorpe shall be allocated an amount equal to 14.83% of the SPLOST revenue collected above \$96,000,000 which said additional sum shall be used by the City of Fort Oglethorpe for the purposes described above.